JeffCohen/workbook/books/law713/1-setup/2-orientation/2-command-line.md

-# The Linux Command Line
+# The Command Line

-Sometimes, we use the command line (or "command prompt") to send instructions to the computer instead of using an application.
+Sometimes, we use the command line (or "command prompt") to send instructions to the computer instead of using a visual application.

 To open the command line: